-Right from childhood we are told to switch off the lights and fans when not in use.
-Save water, save electricity, turn-off ignition when vehicle is idle… the focus has always been on saving and the reason given is all of these resources are non-renewable and if we are not cognizant, they’d end soon.
+Right from childhood, we are told to switch off the lights and fans when not in use.
+Save water, save electricity, turn off the ignition when the vehicle is idle, the focus has always been on saving and the reason given is all of these resources are non-renewable and if we are not cognizant, they’d end soon.

 - Save existing resources and extend their lifetimes